Plating -- How It Works

 The Experiment is done: now, Waste Disposal!

 In the "real world" waste disposal is a major headache for plating factories.
 But here you have only used toothpaste, vinegar, salt and sugar.
 The very small amount of zinc or copper you have dissolved into it is really not a significant issue.
 But let's learn to practice environmental responsibility, rather than learning to talk ourselves out of it!
-So, with the wires disconnected, put a good size chunk of oil-free and soap-free Steel Wool [link is to info/product at Rockler] into your bowl of plating solution.
+So, with the wires disconnected, put a good size chunk of oil-free and soap-free steel wool into your bowl of plating solution.
 Any copper, and some of the zinc, will "immersion deposit", plating out onto the steel wool, thereby removing the waste from the solution.
 Copper metal is not a pollutant, but dissolved copper is.